 A good general rule of thumb is to put a small piece of painter’s tape or Scotch tape on the bottom of your spices when you buy them and write down the date.
 This makes sorting through and cleaning out your spice rack so much easier.
 For the full list, and its exceptions, check out our round-up of spice expiration dates.

-Allspice: Ground and dried allspice lasts about two to three years.
+Allspice: Ground and dried allspice last about two to three years.

 Basil: Fresh basil lasts about five to seven days, while ground and dried lasts about two to three years.